thiblahute/meson-website/Comparisons.md

 ### Cons ###

-Needlessly slow, complicated, hard to use correctly, unreliable, painful to debug, ununderstandable for most people.
+Needlessly slow, complicated, hard to use correctly, unreliable, painful to debug, ununderstandable for most people, poor support for non-Unix platforms (especially Windows).

 ## CMake ##